DataBooth/duckdb-utils/docs/cli-reference.rst

       --default <TEXT TEXT>...
-Default value that should be set for a column -d, --detect-types        Detect types for columns in CSV/TSV data --analyze                 Run ANALYZE at the end of this operation --load-extension TEXT     Path to SQLite extension, with optional :entrypoint --silent                  Do not show progress bar
+Default value that should be set for a column -d, --detect-types        Detect types for columns in CSV/TSV data --analyze                 Run ANALYZE at the end of this operation --load-extension TEXT     Path to DuckDB extension, with optional :entrypoint --silent                  Do not show progress bar
       --strict                  Apply STRICT mode to created table --ignore                  Ignore records if pk already exists